AdobeDocs/experience-platform.en/help/access-control/flac/overview.md

 Adobe Experience Platform [!DNL Identity Service] helps you gain a better view of your customer and their behavior by bridging identities across devices and systems, allowing you to deliver impactful, personal digital experiences in real time.

-As part of field level access control, the `view-identity-graph` permission allows you to determine which users in your organization can access the identity graph through the user interface or APIs.
+As part of attribute-based access control, the `view-identity-graph` permission allows you to determine which users in your organization can access the identity graph through the user interface or APIs.
 For more information, see the guide on [using the identity graph viewer](../../identity-service/ui/identity-graph-viewer.md).

 For more information on [!DNL Identity Service], refer to the [[!DNL Identity Service] overview](../../identity-service/home.md).